stephanie-wang/ray/benchmarks/README.md

 2. (10min) Installing Ray.
     All of the following benchmarks are run with the Ray autoscaler, a utility for launching clusters and deploying Ray jobs from your local machine.
     Before running any of the following commands, please install Ray locally by following the instructions [here](https://github.com/stephanie-wang/ray/blob/lineage-stash/doc/source/installation.rst#building-ray-from-source).
+    From now on, we'll reference the root directory of your `ray` clone with `$RAY_HOME`.
     Make sure to follow the instructions for "Building Ray from source".

+    We recommend that you use Python 3.7 from [Anaconda](https://www.anaconda.com/distribution/) and install Ray in a clean [Anaconda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
+    Also, once inside your new environment, please install boto3, which is required for the cluster setup here:
+    ```bash
+    pip install boto3
+    ```

 3. (up to 1 day, if AWS limit requests required) We'll be using AWS EC2 for all experiments.
     You can check out the autoscaler configurations for the clusters we'll be deploying in `ray/benchmarks/cluster-scripts/*.yaml`.